goodekat/LIME-diagnostics-paper/code/03-submission-steps.md

     `\includegraphics[width=6.5in]{figure/figure-01-1}` to
     `\includegraphics[width=6.5in]{figure-01-1}`.

-7. Compile the file `paper.tex` (using LaTex, then bibTex, then LaTeX twice more) to make sure it compiles correctly (especially references).
+7. Compile the file `paper.tex` to make sure it compiles correctly (especially references).
+(If using texShop, make sure to compile using LaTex, then bibTex, then LaTeX twice more.)

 8. Besides for `paper.pdf`, delete all other files generated when `paper.tex` was compiled.
 This includes other paper files and pdf